brainglobe/brainglobe.github.io/docs/source/blog/brainglobe-atlasapi-v3-release.md

 ### Uptime and download speed

 Atlases are now served from AWS S3 rather than from [GIN](https://gin.g-node.org/).
-GIN has served BrainGlobe well for years, but it is a single research-hosted service, and when it was slow or down every pipeline that needed a fresh atlas stalled.
+GIN has served BrainGlobe well for years, but it is hosted by a single research institute, and when it was slow or down every pipeline that needed a fresh atlas stalled.
 S3 is redundant and has much higher throughput, so that should stop happening.
 The chunked formats help here too: a download is now many small independent requests that can be fetched in parallel, instead of one long serial transfer.

 ### Faster iteration across atlases

 Comparing regions across atlases used to mean waiting for each atlas to download in full before you could look at anything.
-Now a loop over a dozen atlases costs a dozen manifest downloads plus whichever components you touch.
+Now a loop over a many atlases costs a few manifest downloads plus whichever components you touch.
 Comparing region hierarchies never downloads a single voxel, and comparing one region's mesh downloads one mesh per atlas.

 ### Faster structure mask computation